-Public Employees' Retirement System of Mississippi Five-year Strategic Plan 2021 - 2025
+Public Employees' Retirement System of Mississippi Five-year Strategic Plan 2022 - 2026

-Due to various leadership changes recently, this plan is a transitional submission similar to years past.
+This plan submission is similar to years past.
+However, due to additional leadership changes and the pandemic, this plan is still under review.
 PERS leadership will continue to expand its efforts in strategic planning in the year ahead.